piccolib/cubos-backend-challenge/README.md

 ---

-## 🐳 Docker (Optional)
+## 🐳 Docker (optional in the future)

-Docker support is not implemented yet but may be added later.
+This project currently has no Docker configuration.
+It may be added later using a Dockerfile and docker-compose.